Maritime scholarships are the best and surest way to start a career at sea.

-With more and more people entering the seafaring industry, its very hard for an average Joe with no backer to land his first international vessel.
+With more and more people entering the seafaring industry, it’s very hard for an average Joe with no backer to land his first international vessel.

 All they have to do is study very hard during their academic years.
 This is very important.
 Their company is grooming them to a path of becoming a competent officer or engineer.

-They have been producing top notch cadets since February 1990, most of them are in the highest ranks already.
+They have been producing top-notch cadets since February 1990, and most of them are in the highest ranks already.

-Over the years, NTC-M has led the training industry in the Philippines in excellence and innovation, and provided first-class simulator training and assessment programs.
+Over the years, NTC-M has led the training industry in the Philippines in excellence and innovation and provided first-class simulator training and assessment programs.

-University of Cebu Lapu-Lapu and Mandaue (UCLM)
+- University of Cebu Lapu-Lapu and Mandaue (UCLM)

-DMMA College of Southern Philippines (DCSP)
+- DMMA College of Southern Philippines (DCSP

 2. IMEC Maritime Education Program

 It’s a response to the growing number of ships but with less competent and quality officers.

-IMEC trains their scholars thru quality education, funding upgrading of classrooms and learning materials, as well as continued professional development for lecturers and teaching staff.
+IMEC trains its scholars through quality education, funding the upgrading of classrooms and learning materials, as well as continued professional development for lecturers and teaching staff.

 3. MAAP Scholarship Grants

 Maritime Academy of Asia and the Pacific (MAAP) is the academic arm of the Associated Marine Officers and Seaman’s Union of the Philippines (AMOSUP).

 MAAP also offers scholarship programs for both male and female applicants with a GPA of 83%.
 Like other scholarship programs, cadets are groomed to become the best in their field.

-On top of the scholarship grant, they will undergo personality, character, and leadership development through physical fitness, emotional literacy, NROTC and varied extracurricular activities.
+On top of the scholarship grant, they will undergo personality, character, and leadership development through physical fitness, emotional literacy, NROTC, and varied extracurricular activities.

 - Get MAAP scholarship application forms from any of the testing/filing centers, Naval ROTC units, or PCG stations nationwide